Personal Injury Lawyer

 Do lawyers find the term "ambulance chaser" offensive?

-Asked by JudgeJewdy over 12 years ago
+Asked by JudgeJewdy almost 13 years ago

 I think it really depends on the person.
 I, for example, do not take offense.
 I take it with a grain of salt and just laugh at it.
 However, there are attorneys out there who are highly offended by it.
 The main reason is that “ambulance chasing” really isn’t as prevalent as it once was.
 Back in the 70's and 80's, there were a lot of “runners” employed by firms who had hook-ups at hospitals and police stations that would alert them to potential cases (this is where the term came from).
 This is highly unethical and illegal.
 Now, however, it’s more about the advertising, which is completely ethical and legal.
 So some attorneys do get offended since that’s really not the way the business is run anymore.